 Many patients with vision problems heartily embrace the idea of enjoying vision correction without having to wear eyeglasses or contact lenses.
 Not all of these patients, however, are good candidates for PRK or Lasik surgery, the two standard surgeries used to alter the way the cornea of the eye refracts light.
-If that describes you, don't fret -- because here at In Vision Optometry, we offer an advanced corneal reshaping technique known as orthokeratology, or Ortho-K. This non-surgical technique can produce changes to the way your cornea refracts light.
+If that describes you, don't fret -- because there is an advanced corneal reshaping technique known as orthokeratology, or Ortho-K. This non-surgical technique can produce changes to the way your cornea refracts light.

 To understand the benefits of Ortho-K, let us first consider how the cornea works.
 The cornea is a transparent, spherical bulge that sits over the lens of your eye.
 In addition to protecting the inner parts of the eye, the cornea also performs some lens-like tasks of its own.
 The shape of cornea causes incoming light rays to be refracted, or bent, in such a way that the lens can focus them into a clear, sharp image before they pass on to the retina and optic nerve.
 Ultimately, the optic nerve transmits the image to your brain.

 Deformations in the shape of the cornea cause refraction to go wrong in various ways, producing the fuzzy images characteristic of nearsightedness, farsightedness, and astigmatism.
 Glasses and contact lens are curved to "pre-refract" incoming light to compensate for your personal degree of corneal deformation.
 Laser surgery actually corrects the shape of cornea itself, eliminating most of all of the visual errors that might otherwise call for corrective lenses.

 Corneal Reshaping While You Sleep